rebeccavarley24/pt-web/sessions/Session 2 - Intro to HTML.md

 ### Headings

-Headings are fairly straight forward, try the code below:
+Headings are fairly straight forward, try the code below (As an optional extension: Can you combine the heading tags with the 'em' tag we learned earlier?):

 ```HTML
 <h1>Heading 1</h1>